openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `doctype`: REQUIRED. as defined in (#server_metadata_mso_mdoc)
 * `claims`: OPTIONAL. as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of a credential issuance request with Credential format `mso_doc`.
+The following is a non-normative example of a credential issuance request with Credential format `mso_mdoc`.

 <{{examples/credential_request_iso_mdl_with_claims.json}}